Last Updated on December 20, 2023 by The ZenMaid Team

 Post on Indeed or Other Job Search Websites

-Using specific job search websites like Indeed, Monster or even Craigslist, is another way to advertise your job opening.
+Using specific job search websites like Indeed, Monster or even Craigslist, is another way to advertise your job posting.
 These platforms will expose your listing to a wide range of people.
 For the most part, they’ll charge only a nominal fee to keep your job up.

 Use YouTube or Facebook Ads